tangshuang/nautil/docs/module/import-module.md

 // `export navigator` should be a function which is like hook function to return current module's navigator info
 // return data should contain `title` and `path`
 // - title: current navigator's title
-// - path: current navigator's location path, we can navigate to this path by using router export function navigator(props) {
+// - path: optional, current navigator's location path, we can navigate to this path by using router, if not give, we will use current location href as path by using useLocation export function navigator(props) {
   const [title, setTitle] = useState('') useEffect(() => {